Taskin078/python-projects/README.md

 # 🙌 Acknowledgements
 Thank you to all the contributors who make open source better!
-Feel free to spread the word and share this repo with fellow Python developers.
+Feel free to spread the word and share this repo with fellow  developers.

 Happy coding and contributing! 🚀🎉